 - 4 Medium Leeks, trimmed, halved and cut into ¼ inch slices This is about 5 cups of sliced leeks

 - 3 Medium Cloves Garlic, minced

-- 1 ½ Cups Arborio Rice don't rinse!
+- 1 ½ Cups Arborio Rice don't rinse the rice!

 - ½ Cup Dry White Wine

 - 2 tablespoon Nutritional Yeast

 - 3 Cups Roughly chopped and Lightly Packed Kale

 - In a large dutch oven over medium heat, melt butter and add leeks.
 Sauté until the leeks are translucent at soft.
 7-9 minutes.
 See note.2 tablespoon Vegan Butter, 4 Medium Leeks, trimmed, halved and cut into ¼ inch slices